 - There is an online form but, before completing it, read through these guidance notes.

-- There is also a print version of the application form.
+- There is also a print version of the partnership application and individual application forms.

-The deadline for the second round of funding is Friday, June 9.
+The deadline for the third round of funding is Friday, 17 November.
+If you want further information then email us on.
 If you want further information then email us on:LWS@seftoncvs.org.uk

 |Project Organisation||Project Description||Project Groups||Area||Grant Awrarded|